-We also refer to the "Care Team".
-The Care Team is made up of the health and social care staff directly who provide or support your care.
+We also refer to your "Care Team".
+Your Care Team is made up of the health and social care staff directly who provide or support your care.
 This includes doctors, nurses and social workers as well as members of staff who provide administrative or technical support like receptionists, porters and laboratory technicians.

 Everyone working in the NHS has a legal duty to maintain the highest level of confidentiality.
-Some administrative processes require information that may identify you.
-This includes referrals to memory services, community mental health teams, dementia crisis support, social services and other community service providers.
+Generally, your records will only be seen by your Care Team.
+Some administrative processes require information that may identify you; however many of these processes will use anonymous information.